|

 54. biological

-pertaining to biology or to life and living things
+pertaining to life and living things

 The reason death sticks so closely to life isn't biological necessity -- it's envy.